Grimoire & Book of Shadows: A Beginner’s Guide On How to Start One

 You might be wondering, do I have to record everything in an ancient cryptic alphabet?
 The answer is NO. Of course not!
 Unless you feel particularly drawn to do so.
 For me?
 I don’t have that kind of time, nor do I have anything I need to hide from others at this point.
 But if you have someone who tends to snoop in your belongings or someone who wouldn’t approve of your craft, you can absolutely use old alphabets or symbols to record in your grimoire.
 So what are the do’s and don’t’s of grimoire-keeping?
 DO write down everything you find of value, DON’T limit yourself.
 That’s it!

-What Kind of Journal Should I Use?
+What Kind of Journal or Book Should I Use?

 Though there are dozens of pretty, leather grimoires online to purchase, if you can’t afford fifty+ dollars for a grimoire, don’t spend it!
 A plain composition book or spiral notebook works just as well as a fancy leather one.
 And if you choose a notebook or composition book, simple post-it tabs help to organize and section off your grimoire.
 Unfortunately, in the large leather grimoire I own, I can’t add tabs because of the closure.
 If I add tabs, they’ll be smashed and the grimoire itself won’t close.
 So, that said, pretty doesn’t = functional!
 Diaries, journals, and even recipe books function well as grimoires too.
 Binders with loose-leaf paper and sheet protectors are great for organizational purposes.